lawrenceh672/week-4-cleaning-data/readme.md

-run_analysis studied the biometric information from test subjects doing ordinary things. it sorts it by subject and their activity type. it then calculates the means.

-First it merges the test and training data then it adds descriptive names to the activity types then it sorts them by subject and activity and calculates the mean of it. the function then returns a list of the full data and the just the std and mean information and writes a file for uploading
+Data cleaning week 4 quiz. this makes a function called run_analysis which breaks down a data set from biometric sensors. it merges test and training data into a tidy conclusion demonstrating how various sensors act when a person perform set movements.